mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Postfix/index.md

    If you want to use the PHP function `mail()` for sending emails to your own email address (like mail@johndoe.com) you just need to add the value "johndoe.com" (without quotes and the according domain name) into this field.

-   When you set this, and start your servers, you will see your changes reflected in the
+   When you set this, and start your servers, you will see your changes reflected in  `/private/etc/postfix/main.cf`.
+This field will set the "myorigin" variable.

+   ### MAMP Postfix Configuration - Start ###

+myorigin = johndoe.com
+myhostname = mailer.$myorigin
+smtpd_sender_restrictions = permit_inet_interfaces

    <div class="alert" role="alert">
    Note: Only if you want to send e-mail to others you will need to fill